Capabilities-Limited/cva6-build-notes/cva6-vm-from-scratch-notes.md

 ## Installing the VM

-To install the base virtual machine with Ubuntu, following the [Create Ubuntu VM](./create-ubuntu-vm.md) instructions that script the process.
+To install the base virtual machine with Ubuntu, following the [Create Ubuntu VM](./create-ubuntu-vm.md)

-Alternatively, you can install the virtual machine manually as follows.

-Downloaded the latest Ubuntu 24.04 LTS iso from theUbuntu website https://ubuntu.com/download/desktop - look for file ubuntu-24.04-desktop-amd64.iso

-Install virtual box, create a new VM and set the following parameters:
- - video memory: 64MiB  (32MiB might be enough)
- - RAM:  32GiB
- - Disc: 64GiB VMDK image
- - CPUs: 4 or more
-Set the optical disc in the VM to point to the downloaded iso and boot.
-Keep the default options far installation, username "user", password "pass".
-When install is complete, reboot without the iso.

-A smaller configuration has been tested, which is sufficient to build the simulation and verification environment, but it likely to be too small for FPGA builds using Vivado:
- - video memory: 32MiB
- - RAM:  10GiB
- - Disc: 64GiB VMDK image
- - CPUs: 2 or more

-## Setup in the VM and the CVA6 repository
+## Obtaining a copy of the CVA6 repository

-When booted, update all packages to begin with:
+In the Ubuntu VM, start by updating all packages:
 `sudo apt update && sudo apt upgrade -y`

 Then install `git`:
 ```sh
 sudo apt install -y git